enermax5555/Portfolio/portfolio/README.md

 > git clone https://github.com/enermax5555/Portfolio
 1. After you got the copy, you will need to install dependencies:
 > npm install
-1. Then u can start a Node.js server:
+1. Then you can start a Node.js server:
 >npm start
-1. By default the server will be open on port:3000, so just enter this url in ur browser:
+1. By default the server will be open on port:3000, so just enter this url in your browser:
 >localhost:3000

 In case of broken url: You can always go on the terminal window, where you ran the server and check the exact port for your localhost.